 Key Takeaways

-- NOAA predicts El Niño emergence between June to August 2026
+- Strong El Niño expected to emerge between June and August 2026

 The El Niño-Southern Oscillation (ENSO) is a natural climate variability with three phases: neutral, warm (El Niño), or cool (La Niña).
 El Niño occurs when sea surface temperatures in the equatorial Pacific rise above normal for at least five consecutive overlapping three-month periods.
 This phenomenon significantly influences global weather patterns.